cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 To back up a virtual cluster:

 1. [Connect to the virtual cluster](#connect-to-a-virtual-cluster) as a user with the `admin` role on the virtual cluster.
 1. [Back up the cluster]({% link {{ page.version.version }}/backup.md %}).
-Only the virtual cluster's data and settings are included in the backup, and data and settings for other virtual clusters or for the system interface is omitted.
+Only the virtual cluster's data and settings are included in the backup, and data and settings for other virtual clusters or for the system virtual cluster is omitted.

 {{site.data.alerts.callout_success}}
 A virtual cluster can be [restored](#restore-a-virtual-cluster) to the original virtual cluster on the original storage cluster, a different virtual cluster on the original storage cluster, or a different virtual cluster on a different storage cluster with cluster virtualization enabled.